Dermatological - Case 1

 Past Medical History

-The patient has no significant past medical history.
-He does not have any chronic medical conditions and takes no regular medications.
+The patient reports no significant past medical history.
+He has not had any previous skin conditions or infections.

 Drug/Medication History

-The patient takes no regular medications and denies using any over-the-counter or herbal supplements.
+The patient takes no regular medications and denies any recent use of over-the-counter or prescription drugs.

 Social History